cheikhAhmad12/Thesis_M2/README.md

 # Thesis M2 — Precipitation Nowcasting with HDRain Data

 ## Overview
-This repository hosts the Master’s internship thesis (Computer Science - IoT, Université Paris-Saclay, academic year 2024–2025) completed at HDRain by Cheikh Ahmed Tidiane Mané.
+This repository hosts the Master’s internship thesis (Computer Science, Université Paris-Saclay, academic year 2024–2025) completed at HDRain by Cheikh Ahmed Tidiane Mané.
 The report covers the evaluation and adaptation of precipitation nowcasting models using HDRain’s high-resolution data.

 ## Repository contents
 - `thesis.pdf`: full 45-page report generated with LaTeX.